Ann L. Date, Psy.D., LP, Co-Owner

 Tom is a licensed clinical psychologist and co-owner of Partners in Change along with his wife, Dr. Ann Date.
 Tom has consulted to Michigan Department of Corrections, mental health agencies, and schools.
 He is adjunct faculty at Central Michigan University and Michigan State University.
 He has written treatment protocols that are used in state prisons, trained clinicians statewide, and evaluated treatment and education programs for substance abusing adult offenders.
 He collaborates with court systems in the treatment of adjudicated adolescents and their families.
 He conducts competency to stand trial for juvenile offenders.
 He trains, mentors, and supervises clinicians, CMU clinical psychology doctoral students, and MSU medical students.
 He is a Midland native, attended Sugnet Elementary, Jefferson Intermediate, and Dow High School.

-Katey L. Brown, LMSW, General Practice Director
+Katey L. Brown, MSW, LMSW, General Practice Director

 Katey Brown serves as the General Practice Director for Partners in Change.
 She coordinates and supervises the clinicians and the day to day operations of the Midland and Mt.
 Pleasant clinic in partnership with Ann Date.
+She is a Licensed Clinical Social Worker in the State of Michigan.
 Katey earned a Master’s Degree in Social Work from Michigan State University in 2004 and a Bachelor of Arts degree in Psychology from Michigan State in 2002.
 Katey is a certified Trauma Focused Cognitive Behavioral Therapy clinician and has worked with children diagnosed with Post-Traumatic Stress Disorder since 2012.
 Previous to working at Partners in Change, Katey worked for Community Mental Health for Central Michigan in Clare as an outpatient therapist.
 She spent 10 years on the east coast working for Family Centers, Inc. in Stamford and Greenwich, Connecticut.
 During that time she worked as an outpatient clinician and program manager.
 She worked with teen mothers in the Stamford Public Schools, ran LGBTQ groups in the local alternative school, worked with CPS reunifying children with their biological families and was the manager of the Trauma Response Team that responded to the Sandy Hook shooting to provide psychological first aid.
 Katey provides individual, family and couples counseling for adults and adolescents for a variety of concerns such as Post-Traumatic Stress Disorder, Anxiety, Depression and Grief and Loss as well as other concerns.

 Rebecca K. Brumm, MA, LPC, CEDS, Specialty Services Director